sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.destroy.md

 - [GitDocumentDB.close()](./git-documentdb.gitdocumentdb.close.md) is called automatically before destroying.

-- Default of options.force is true.
+- Default value of options.force is true.

 - destroy() removes the Git repository and the working directory from the filesystem.